Two-Year Home Country Residence Requirement

 Who is subject to the 2-year rule?

-There are three reasons a J-1 visitor may be subject to the 2-year rule:
+There are three reasons an exchange visitor (EV) may be subject to the 2-year rule:

-- The J-1 program is engaged in one or more of the skills listed on the Exchange Visitor Skills List for their country.
+2. The EV program is engaged in one or more of the skills listed on the Exchange Visitor Skills List.

-- The J-1 or J-2 visa holder has received graduate medical education or training.
+3. The EV has received graduate medical education or training.

 How do I know if I am subject to the 2-year rule?